 The Federal Reserve Board (FRB) has reinforced that SR 11-7/ OCC 2011-12 (Guidance on Model Risk Management) remains the applicable regulatory guidance on the use of AI.
 There have been no indications by the FRB of any new standards or requirements that will come into place.
-Although SR 11-7/ OCC 2011-12 provides a foundation for establishing risk management frameworks for mitigating risks posed by AI systems, guidance and expectations have not been expanded and formalised to address the dynamic changes, unintended results, and bias risks posed by AI.
+Although SR 11-7/ OCC 2011-12 provides a foundation for establishing risk management frameworks for mitigating risks posed by AI systems, guidance and expectations have not been expanded and formalized to address the dynamic changes, unintended results, and bias risks posed by AI.

 Recently, the New York Department of Financial Services launched an investigation into gender discrimination in financial institutions’ consumer algorithms that are used to determine credit limits.
-Needless to say, organisations using AI for decisions are facing scrutiny across the board as it relates to the risk taxonomy.
-Given these challenges, organisations should enhance their current risk management framework by establishing a cross-functional risk governance process to ensure AI risks are understood, assessed, and mitigated throughout the AI lifecycle.
+Needless to say, organizations using AI for decisions are facing scrutiny across the board as it relates to the risk taxonomy.
+Given these challenges, organizations should enhance their current risk management framework by establishing a cross-functional risk governance process to ensure AI risks are understood, assessed, and mitigated throughout the AI lifecycle.

 1. Design and Mitigate